What Is Practical Nursing?

-BIO 137 and PSY 110 must be taken prior to enrollment in any NPN Course.
+BIO 137, PSY 110 and AHS 115 must be taken prior to enrollment in any NPN Course.

 Student must show proof of computer literacy AND proof of completing a 75-hour Nursing Assistant course AND proof of active status on the KY Medicaid Nurse Aide Registry AND not listed on the Abuse Registry before enrolling in any NPN course.

 Progression in the Practical Nursing Program is contingent upon achievement of a grade of “C” or better in each course and maintenance of a 2.0 cumulative grade point average or better on a 4.0 scale.